Dharwad district

-Dharwad district or Dharawada is an administrative district of the state of Karnataka in southern India.
+Dharwad district or Dhārawāda district is an administrative district of the state of Karnataka in southern India.
 The administrative headquarters of the district is the city of Dharwad, also known as Dharwar.
 Dharwad is located 425 km northwest of Bangalore and 421 km southeast of Pune, on the main highway between Chennai and Pune, the National Highway 4 (NH4).

 Before 1997 the district had an area of 13738 km^{2}.
 In 1997, the new districts of Gadag and Haveri were carved out of Dharwad's former territory, and a portion of Dharwad district was combined with lands formerly part of three other districts to create the new district of Davanagere.